 You need to consider the reality that non-recourse lending means that the lender is carrying more risk in the deal.
 The trick is finding a lender that is willing to loan the money on a non-recourse basis.
 Most lenders want to have collateral available from the borrower, which means that you will likely find it more difficult to obtain financing on a non-recourse basis.

 Some lenders only want to offer non-recourse financing for the highest qualified institutions.
-Additionally, a premium rate will likely be used, which means that you can likely get a better rate with a traditional, recourse loan.
+Additionally, a higher interest rate will likely be used, which means that you can likely get a better rate with a traditional, recourse loan, leading to additional cash flow.
 If you can find a lender willing to offer non-recourse lending, often the underwriting criteria is stricter, and there is less flexibility in the way the loan can be structured.

 Additionally, most of these non-recourse loans only offer terms for a longer loan, which means that it’s not a good option if you are looking at shorter-term investment strategies.
 For example, if you are using a short hold strategy to renovate and then flip the property in a few short years, then you are likely going to get a recourse loan.

 Be aware that some non-recourse deals are designed to take advantage of the buyer.
 There’s an argument that situations like Commercial Mortgage-Backed Securities (CMBS) are outright predatory to the borrower.